AngC1998/Efficient-Machine-Learning-in-Diabetes-Prediction-and-Risk-Calculation/README.md

 - Precision
 - Recall
 - F-Beta (F=2)

+### Interpretation Technique(s) Used:
+- SHAP (SHapley Additive exPlanations)

+### Next Steps:
+- Implementing an optimized (by ROC-AUC) Naive Bayes model
+- Determining how other diabetes plays a role in heart disease (and maybe other diabetes)
+- Maybe collect more information of those with diabetes
+- Develop some sort of app that lets users input values to see probabilistic chance of developing diabetes
+- Improve best-performing model by possibly only considering the features that significantly contribute to developing diabetes

 ### Bibliography
 - Tasin I, Nabil TU, Islam S, Khan R. Diabetes prediction using machine learning and explainable AI techniques.
 Healthc Technol Lett.
 2022 Dec 14;10(1-2):1-10. doi: 10.1049/htl2.12039.
 PMID: 37077883; PMCID: PMC10107388.